TheArtSite

 A status bar is a special area within a window, typically the bottom, that displays information about the current state of what is being viewed in the window or any other contextual information, such as keyboard state.

-You can render a status bar with the status-bar
+You can render a status bar with the status-bar class,

-for every child text element.
+and status-bar-field for every child text element.

 There are just so many possibilities: